tribela/resume/resume.md

 ETRI
 : *Intern*
   __2015-06-29 ~ 2015-08-28__
-  I have learned many things of SDN (Specialy OpenDaylight).
+  I have learned many things of SDN (Specially OpenDaylight).
   And I wrote a paper about security on SDN (Mynah: Enabling Lightweight Data Plane Authentication for SDN Controllers - ICCCN 2015)

 ETRI